frybox/fryweb/README.md

 # Fryweb
-A Python library to generate HTML, Javascript and CSS, based on .fry file.
+A Python library to generate HTML, Javascript and CSS, based on .fw file.

 Fry is jsx in python, it's the core of this project.

 Fryweb is heavily inspired by React JSX, TailwindCSS, WindiCSS in JS ecosystem.

 ## Features
-* Support fry extension to normal python file, similar to jsx, write html tags in python file.
+* Support .fw extension to normal python file, similar to jsx, write html tags in python file.
-* Provide a fry loader for python import machanism, load and execute .fry files directly by CPython.
+* Provide a fw loader for python import machanism, load and execute .fw files directly by CPython.
 * Provide a utility-first css framework, similar to TailwindCSS, support attributify mode similar to WindiCSS.
 * Support wsgi/asgi application.
-* Provide pygments lexer for fry.
+* Provide pygments lexer for .fw.
 * Provide a development server which supports server/browser auto reloading when file saved.
-* Provide a command line tool `fry`, build css/js, highlight and run fry file and run development server.
+* Provide a command line tool `fryweb`, build css/js, highlight and run .fw file and run development server.
 * Support plugin machanism, anyone can extends with her/his own custom css utilities.

 All features are implemented in pure Python, no node.js ecosystem is required.